duzx16/academic_page/content/authors/admin/_index.md

 - Visitors
 ---

-I am an undergraduate student in the Department of Computer Science and Technology at Tsinghua University.
+I am a PhD student in the Department of Computer Science and Technology at Tsinghua University.
 I am also a member of the Knowledge Engineering Group, advised by Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang).

 My research interest lies in the application of machine learning algorithms to real-world systems, including recommender systems [[ECML/PKDD'18]](/publication/pkdd-18) [[KDD'19]](/publication/kdd-19)[[TKDE]](/publication/tkde-19), search engines[[arXiv]](/publication/fair-19) and knowledge graphs [[arXiv]](/publication/cogkr-19).
 Generally, I am also interested in the algorithms for machine learning and reinforcement learning.